-Along the Via Domitia, an important Roman road that ran from Turin to Iberia through the Rhone Valley, stood Nemausus, the ancient city of Nîmes.
-Parthenius of Nicaea handed down a legend that there was an eponymous hero, son of Hercules and founder of the settlement, named Nemausos1.
-Instead the city, located near a sacred spring on the slopes of Mont Cavalier2, more likely took its name from the water deity worshipped by the Celtic people then settled there, the Volci Arecomici.
+Nemausus, the ancient city of Nîmes, with its magnificent Roman monuments, stood along the Via Domitia, an important road that ran from Turin to Iberia through the Rhône Valley.
+According to a legend handed down by Parthenius of Nicaea, the eponymous hero Nemaus, son of Hercules, was the founder of the settlement1.
+However, it is more likely that the city, located near a sacred spring on the slopes of Mont Cavalier2, took its name from the water deity worshipped by the Celtic Volcae Arecomici people, who lived here at that time.

-This village, fortified as early as the 3rd-2nd centuries B.C., became part of a Roman colony founded after 31 B.C.
+This village, fortified as early as the 3rd-2nd centuries BC, became part of a Roman colony founded after 31 BC.
 This was the year of Augustus’ victory in the naval battle of Actium.
-The future Princeps granted the victorious troops, led by the trusted general Marcus Vipsanius Agrippa, to settle in this part of Gallia Narbonensis.
-To them we owe the city emblem of Roman Nîmes, still used today.
-This is a crocodile chained to a palm tree, a reference to the victorious clash against Mark Antony and the Egyptian Cleopatra.
+The future emperor granted the victorious troops, led by his trusted general Marcus Vipsanius Agrippa, permission to settle in this part of Gallia Narbonensis.
+To them we owe the city emblem of Nîmes.
+It features a crocodile chained to a palm tree, symbolising the triumph over Mark Antony and Cleopatra.

 Augustus Gate

-In 27 B.C.
-Augustus proclaimed the city a colony under Latin law with the name Colonia Augusta Nemausus.
-The Emperor visited it several times, one of them around 16 B.C., as an inscription on the city entrance dedicated to him attests.
+In 27 BC Augustus proclaimed the city a colony under Latin law with the name Colonia Augusta Nemausus.
+The Emperor visited it several times, once around 16 BC, as attested by an inscription on the gate dedicated to him.
 The Gate of Augustus formed the southeastern entrance to Roman Nîmes on the Via Domitia, in the direction of Arlès.
 Flanked by semicircular side towers, it was an integral part of the fortified city wall in opus quadratum and opus cementicium, 2.10 meters thick and six kilometers long.
-Again, the Augustus Gate consisted of four fornixes, two major ones for chariots and two for pedestrians.
-Within well-finished niches were statues of the Emperor and Agrippa, who had meanwhile become his son-in-law.
-Furthermore, both were key figures in the architectural and urban development of ancient Nemausus.
+The Roman Gate consisted of four fornixes: two major ones for chariots and two for pedestrians.
+Within well-finished niches were statues of Augustus and Agrippa, who had meanwhile become his son-in-law.
+Both were key figures in the architectural and urban development of ancient Nemausus.

 The Maison Carrée in Roman Nîmes

-The connection between Augustus and the transalpine city was very deep.
-This explains why many of the remains still visible belong to buildings erected in his honor.
-Such is the case with the Maison Carrée, “quadrangular house,” a magnificent temple devoted to imperial worship and built by Agrippa between 19 and 16 B.C.
+The bond between Augustus and the transalpine city was so deep that most of the ruins visible today belong to buildings erected in his honor.
+Such is the case with the Maison Carrée, or “quadrangular house”.
+It was a magnificent temple devoted to imperial worship and built by Agrippa between 19 and 16 BC.
 An inscription on the lintel of the pronaos3, originally composed with bronze letters and now only intuitable through the supporting holes, reveals that it was dedicated to:

 “C(AIO) CAESARI AVGVSTI F(ILIO) CO(N)S(VLI) L(VCIO) CAESARI AVGVSTI F(ILIO) CO(N)S(VLI) DESIGNATO PRINCIPIBVS IVVENTVTIS”